 Elizabeth Arden Pro

+As age begins to affect skin, many opt for anti wrinkle injections but some prefer less invasive treatments.
 I came by this daughter-brand of Elizabeth Arden looking through my mom’s stash of beauty products.
 There it was standing in my mom’s beauty cabinet, the Perfection Serum.
 It had this cool twist up pump I’ve never seen before.
 I was having sort of a difficult breakout and reached for it to try.
 It stank and tingled, but both subsided quickly.

 –––––– THIS SITE USES AFFILIATE LINKS ––––––

 Conventional vs. Green – Which is more effective?

 For the larger part of my 20’s, I’ve been an avid natural and green beauty promoter.
 But as I’m getting older, and seeing signs of my own collagen production drop quite heavily (which is natural in your late 20’s, but especially thanks to cystic acne) I’m beginning to slowly look back where the grass looks more effective and futuristic in terms of anti-aging.

 Am I unintentionally saying that green beauty products can’t be effective?
 Well, yes and no. There are still very few green beauty brands who use effective ingredients in a good way, meaning, without mixing them with fragrant essential oils and other sensitizing plant extracts.
 Not to neglect the fact that conventional brands do the same mistakes too!

 From my own experience, some plant extracts can be too effective and unstable and are not suited for sensitive skin.
 There’s really a misconception and a lot of lying when people claim natural products to be more gentle.